I am a lover of rituals, and I have seen how small shifts can make a big impact.

 5. Read one page a day from a book.

 I often say I want to read more; I used to love reading, and now I don’t make enough time for it.
-But when I make it easy on myself and read one page a night before I go to sleep (one page only), it feels like a huge relief.
+But when I make it easy on myself and read one page a night before I go to sleep (one page only, unless I feel compelled to read more), it feels like a huge relief.
 Immediately I feel reconnected to something I love, but without any pressure or expectations.
 One page is all it takes, and by reading one page I gain so much.

 6. Go on a short walk.